CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 March 2022’s Issue of CXO Research Insights + Vision© Newsletter offers SME executives with 250 to 7500 employees actionable insights for short impact notes:

-- Escalating Supply Chain Risks: China, Russian War, Longshore Contract – 2022 GeoPolicial and Labor Risks – it’s escalating faster than thought, but Boards/CXOs must plan for colossal global supply chain risks now for a challenging year.
+- Escalating Supply Chain Risks: China, Russian War, Longshore Contract – 2022 GeoPolicial and Labor Risks – it’s escalating faster than thought, but Boards/CXOs should plan for colossal global supply chain risks for a challenging year.

 - Defusing the Vendor’s Hype-bomb – With 30 years of overhyping technologies and solutions, today’s SME buyers should apply hands-on research advice and playbook to protect themselves from seller harm.